-1. A Maximum of four units (two units and two J/ADUs) are permissible on lots which do not go through an Urban Lot Split.
-There is no size limit for primary units; second units must be

-800 SF or less.

-- 2. A maximum of two units is permissible on each lot created by an Urban Lot Split as follows: - a.
+- A Maximum of four units (two units and two J/ADUs) are permissible on lots which do not go through an Urban Lot Split.
+There is no size limit for primary units; second units attached and detached accessory dwelling units must be 800 for a studio apartment or 1,000 SF or less for a 1+ bedroom unit. - 2.
+A maximum of two units is permissible on each lot created by an Urban Lot Split as follows: - a.
 Two Primary Units of 1,200 SF or less each, or - b.
 One Duplex of 2,200 SF or less, or - c.
-One Primary Unit of any size & One ADU of 800 SF or less, or - d.
+One Primary Unit of any size & One ADU of 800 SF or less for a studio or 1,000 SF or less for a 1+ bedroom unit, or - d.
 One Primary Unit of any size & One Junior ADU of 500 SF or less, or - e.
 Lots created through an Urban Lot Split are not eligible for the maximum of three units (primary, ADU, JADU) specified under 17.42.170. - 3.
 Units permissible under this section are exempt from the calculation of the maximum allowable density and shall be deemed to be a residential use that is consistent with the General Plan and zoning designation for the lot(s).